dnltsk/intellij-geocoding-plugin/README.md

 https://plugins.jetbrains.com/plugin/9235

-This Plugin is made for engineers working with Location-Based-Services / -Applications Thus you can replace address names by its coordinates (Geocoding) and vice versa (Reverse Geocoding).
+This plugin is made for engineers working with Location-Based-Services / -Applications Thus you can replace address names by its coordinates (geocoding) and vice versa (reverse geocoding).
 It enables you to create test-locations quickly and resolve coordinates to its addresses within your IntelliJ Editor.

 After you installed it you have a new action group **Geocode** inside your **Refactoring** context menu.